henley-regatta/adventofcode2020/README.md

   * `day3part1.py` - This one I'm actually fairly happy with, as a solution:
   * `day3part2.py` - And this is a fairly logical extension.
 The answer's silly but that's the point, right?
+  * `day4part1.py` - Mostly an exercise in reading semi-sane records.
+Had some silliness to deal with on record boundaries.
+Frustrating rather than satisfying

 ## grr peer pressure